Overview

 Powers of attorney – those which are to continue or begin in the event of incapacity – cannot take effect until they've been registered with the Office of the Public Guardian.

-You can decide you only want it to begin if you become incapable, and can specify how you want your incapacity to be determined.
+You can choose for it to begin only when you’re no longer able to make decisions for yourself, and you can set out how you want your incapacity to be assessed.

 Why you might need power of attorney